The University of Chicago’s Independent Student Newspaper since 1892

 Jake Zucker, Head Podcasts Editor

-Jake Zucker is a second-year in the College from Brookline, Massachusetts.
+Jake Zucker is a third-year in the College from Brookline, Massachusetts.
 Jake is a devoted fan of Mitski, the Boston Celtics, and long walks.
 He spent the summer working as a counselor at his old sleepaway camp, where he taught campers to play tennis, volleyball, and baseball, and once cosplayed as William Jennings Bryan.
 When on campus, you might find him in the basement of the Logan Center recording a podcast.
 Jake is committed to the podcast section’s mission of telling the stories of the expansive University community through conversation.
 Email him if you believe you have a story to tell!

 Donate to Chicago Maroon